rd--/blksc3/md/notes.md

 # Notes

-Wasm requires Pointer{WXY}, does not include sc3-plugins or sc3-rdu, and has eventX for x and so on.
+Wasm requires Pointer{WXY}, does not include sc3-plugins or sc3-rdu.
 Other errors are:

 - f0-tw-1467507942664646661